 Desired Outcome: Reduce growth in electrical load 60% by 2015.
-Reduce carbon emissions from City operations sufficiently to meet the Kyoto Protocol target of 7% below 1990 rates of carbon emission by 2012, in part by increasing the use of biomass and solar energy.
+Reduce carbon emissions from City operations sufficiently to meet the Kyoto Protocol target of 7% below 1990 rates of carbon emission by increasing the use of biomass and solar energy.
 Achieve Florida Green Local Government Standard.